MyGitHubSite/RoboND/Project 1 Rover Project/README.md

 (3) The color thresholds were run through the color_thresh2 function to identify navigable terrain and obstacles.

 I modified the color_thresh function (color_thresh2) to take in a range of rbg values.
 In order to have more control over detection.
 However, I left the rgb vales pretty much as used in the sample jupyter project and lectures as they were doing a decent job.

  - navigable terrain [[160,255],[160,255],[160,255]])
+ - obstacles were the opposite of navigable terrain
  - rocks [[100,255],[100,255],[0,50]])

 (4) The rover coordinates were combined with the rover positions to translate the rover vision image onto the world map.